masak/alma/documentation/README.md

 # Macrology

-007 is an extensible language.
-In a trivial sense, this is true of almost any language; defining a new variable or function introduces a new name into some environment, thus "extending" the language with the new name.

-Custom operators represent a more ambitious form of extension.
-Not only do they introduce the operator name into the local scope, they also make the _grammar_ recognize a new operator, thus extending the language's syntax.

-007 is a _very_ extensible language.
+007 has extensible syntax and semantics, to an extent not found in many other languages.
 It lets you define the syntax and semantics not just for operators, but for terms and statements as well.
+This part of the documentation is about that.

-The overriding goal is for things in the core language, as well as language extensions, to be _user-definable_.
+The overriding goal is for elements of the core language, as well as language extensions, to be _user-definable_.
 This largely happens thanks to macros.

-As we move into the macrology sections, it might be good to know more is required of you, the reader.
-In extending in the language's reach, you will need to relate to aspects of the parser, the object system, and the execution model at a higher fidelity than the average "end user" of the language.
+This section is intricate because being a language extender is more challenging than being a language consumer.
+In extending in the language's reach, you will need to relate to aspects of the parser, the code generation, and the execution model at a higher fidelity than the average "end user" of the language.

 Moreover, in the crowded space of lanuage extension, you're being held at a higher-than-usual standard of care and empathy.
 Your particular extension might need to interoperate not just with the core language but with other people's (past, present, and future) extensions.
+This requires tact and taste.

 ## Macros